lgbouma/betty/README.md

 <img src="https://github.com/lgbouma/betty/workflows/Tests/badge.svg">

-This repo contains cookbook routines for using the [exoplanet](https://github.com/exoplanet-dev/exoplanet) fitting code.
+This repo contains routines for using the [exoplanet](https://github.com/exoplanet-dev/exoplanet) fitting code.

 Many routines are similar to those in